-- 8.13 The FSA will consider cancelling a firm's Part IV permission using its own-initiative powers contained in sections 45 and 47 respectively of the Act in two main circumstances: - (1) where the FSA has very serious concerns about a firm, or the way its business is or has been conducted; - (2) where the firm's regulated activities have come to an end and it has not applied for cancellation of its Part IV permission. - 8.14 The grounds on which the FSA may exercise its power to cancel an authorised person's permission under section 45 of the Act are set out in section 45(1).
+- 8.13 The FSA will consider cancelling a firm's Part IV permission using its own-initiative powers contained in sections 45 and 47 respectively of the Act in two main circumstances: - (1) where the FSA has very serious concerns about a firm, or the way its business is or has been conducted;

+- (2) where the firm's regulated activities have come to an end and it has not applied for cancellation of its Part IV permission. - 8.14 The grounds on which the FSA may exercise its power to cancel an authorised person's permission under section 45 of the Act are the same as the grounds for variation.
+They are set out in section 45(1) and described in EG 8.1.
 Examples of the types of circumstances in which the FSA may cancel a firm's Part IV permission include: - (1) non-compliance with a Financial Ombudsman Service award against the firm; - (2) material non-disclosure in an application for authorisation or approval or material non-notification after authorisation or approval has been granted.
-The information which is the subject of the non-disclosure or non-notification may also be grounds for cancellation;
+The information which is the subject of the non-disclosure or non-notification may also be grounds for cancellation; - (3) failure to have or maintain adequate financial resources, or a failure to comply with regulatory capital requirements; - (4) non-submission of, or provision of false information in, regulatory returns, or repeated failure to submit such returns in a timely fashion; - (5) non-payment of FSA fees or repeated failure to pay FSA fees except under threat of enforcement action; - (6) failure to provide the FSA with valid contact details or failure to maintain the details provided, such that the FSA is unable to communicate with the firm; - (7) repeated failures to comply with rules or requirements; - (8) a failure to co-operate with the FSA which is of sufficient seriousness that the FSA ceases to be satisfied that the firm is fit and proper, for example failing without reasonable excuse to: - (a) comply with the material terms of a formal agreement made with the FSA to conclude or avoid disciplinary or other enforcement action; or - (b) provide material information or take remedial action reasonably required by the FSA.